 On October 18, 2016, the Board of Supervisors referred a review of the AtHoc, Inc. contract to the Committee for additional review and discussion and on October 24, 2016, the Committee met to discuss this item.
 Representatives from the Sheriff's Office were present to discuss the item and it's importance to the County's Community Warning System (CWS) operations.
 Following that discussion, the Committee recommended that the contract be rescheduled on the Board of Supervisors' agenda for approval, but directed staff to continue reporting on CWS operating contracts on a periodic basis.
-Since the Committee has an existing referral on the CWS telephone electronic notification system (TENS), this referral was combined with the TENS referral so that the Committee would receive coordinated updates on both issues in the future beginning in 2017.
+Since the Committee had an existing referral on the CWS telephone electronic notification system (TENS), the issue of CWS contracting was merged with the TENS referral beginning in 2017.

-The Committee continues to have interest in monitoring the implementation of a multi-lingual telephone ring down system and CWS issues.
+The Committee continues to have interest in monitoring the implementation of a multi-lingual telephone ring down system and other CWS issues.
 For this reason, this issue should remain on referral to the Committee in 2018.